Infoblox-PS/ibx-sdk/docs/user_guide/connection.md

 1. positional arguments
 2. named arguments
+3. instance variables
-3. dictionary of properties or key-value pairs
+4. dictionary of properties or key-value pairs

+## Positional Arguments

 To establish a connection to a NIOS Grid Manager using positional arguments, use the following: